 “Let us all be the leaders we wish we had.”

-For every leader to have access to a safe space to develop professionally and personally.
+For every professional to have access to a safe space to develop professionally and personally.

 “Growth and comfort do not coexist.”

 Ginni Rometty, CEO @ IBM

 I am a Conscious Leadership Consultant, Coach and Trainer, with 15 years experience in International Tech Sales for hypergrowth companies like LinkedIn, Equinix and Rackspace.
 As a consistent top performer, I closed a £10M deal by the age of 30 and understand the high pressures Leaders are continuously under to drive growth, attract, grow and retain talent in people first company cultures.

 I focus on the development of the mental and emotional health of Leaders.
 By increasing the level of self-awareness of their internal world , Leaders can drive performance from a place of well-being to inspire a new way to deliver sustainable results.
 By developing self-knowledge, Leaders can inspire and execute lasting transformation and change management to build conscious businesses.

 I have been on a mission for the last 4 years, researching, experimenting, creating and testing how to build transformational programs to facilitate lasting change management in individuals’, teams and organisations.